CaringCaribou/caringcaribou/README.md

 The `/lib` folder contains the following libraries:

 ### can_actions.py
-Contains various shared module functionality.
-Provides abstraction for access to the CAN bus, CAN bruteforce engines etc.
+Provides abstraction for access to the CAN bus, bruteforce engines etc.

+### common.py
+Contains various common functions, type converters etc.

+### constants.py
+Constant definitions

 ### iso14229_1.py
 Implementation of the ISO-14229-1 standard for Unified Diagnostic Services (UDS).